Bed and breakfast near Petersfield, Hampshire

 Rooms, food and facilities

-Additional diversification in the 1980's lead to the opening of the house for bed and breakfast accommodation, offering three substantial sized rooms, two twin bedded rooms and a double room/family room.
+Additional diversification in the 1980's lead to the opening of the house for bed and breakfast accommodation, offering two substantial sized rooms, one twin bedded room and a double room/family room.
 All rooms are decorated for the period of the house offering modern facilities while retaining the charm of a Georgian period house.
-The rooms are either en-suite or have private facilities offering a choice of a bath and a shower.
-The bedrooms are either overlooking gardens and/ or farmland.
+The rooms are en-suite offering a choice of a bath and a shower.
+The bedrooms are either overlooking gardens or farmland.

 Breakfast consists of a substantial cooked English breakfast, cereals, toast from home-made bread, home-made jams and preserves, choice of fruit juices, yoghurt, fresh fruit and tea/coffee.
 This is served in the relaxing, quiet setting of an expansive dining room where guests have the chance to chat over a leisurely breakfast and share experiences of their walks,previous days activities or just life in general.
 It is usually with much reluctance that guests leave the table, having enjoyed their fellow travellers talks so much they almost forget they have a days events in front of them.